Relaxed-Theme/terminus-relaxed-theme/README.md

 1. Install `terminus-relaxed-theme` in the available plugins and restart.
 1. Select »Relaxed« in the Theme Dropdown menu.
 1. Go to Appearance in Settings.
-1. Select »Relaxed« in the Colornscheme Dropdown menu.
+1. Select »Relaxed« in the Colorscheme Dropdown menu.
 1. Enjoy.

 ## Related